UoB-COMSM0166/2025-group-14/Requirements/TestingSessionFeedback.md

 ## One thing I suggest to improve is:

 - Having a point system to get power-ups from the chandlery
 - Potential improvements to canal boat purchasable at the chandlery?
+Make it faster?
+Turbo charge?
 - Potentially basing maps on real canal systems?
 - Lock mechanics - is water level change triggered by a player input (key-mashing/moving over an icon?) or does it occur at a pre-defined rate automatically?
 Should the rate of water level change be constant/vary across different locks/incorporate a random element?
+- Currents in the lock?